Cristiano Morgado: Karting and early single-seaters

 Morgado began his international career in karting, winning his first Rotax Max Challenge World Championship in 2004.
 He followed this by winning the European Championship in the RM1 class the next year.

 The same year as his first world title, Morgado transitioned to car racing, making an immediate impact by securing pole position for the prestigious Formula Ford Festival at Brands Hatch.

 British Formula 3 and A1 Grand Prix

-In 2006, he competed in the National Class of the British Formula 3 International Series, where he achieved four wins and finished the season as the championship runner-up.
+In 2006, Morgado competed in the National Class of the British Formula 3 International Series, where he achieved four wins and finished the season as the championship runner-up.
 His achievements in motorsport led to him being awarded Protea Colours, a high honour for South African sportspeople.
 Morgado returned to South Africa in 2008 to compete in the inaugural Formula Volkswagen South Africa Championship, where he dominated the season with eight race wins.

 His success earned him a call-up to A1 Team South Africa for the 2008–09 A1 Grand Prix season.
 He served as the team's test driver in Taupō, New Zealand, before being selected for the final race weekends of the season in Portimão, Portugal, and Brands Hatch, England.